apache/arrow/docs/source/cpp/flight.rst

 on to.
 This can be adjusted in platform-specific ways; see an investigation in JIRA for an example of how this works on Linux/glibc.

-malloc can be explicitly told to dump caches.
+glibc malloc can be explicitly told to dump caches.
 See ARROW-16697_ as an example.

 Excessive traffic
 -----------------